QualiSystemsLab/Jira-Integration/README.md

 - A new sandbox will be started by the Jira plugin
 - The problematic resource is added to the sandbox
 - This sandbox can be used to launch a connection to the resource and troubleshoot it
-- A Jira service is also available in the sandbox with the command "Close issue" that automatically closes the Jira issue and moves the resource back from the Support domain to its original domains
+- When the Jira issue is closed (e.g. transition to Done), the Quali web hook can move the resource from Support to its original domain(s), returning it to circulation

 Details: